 Here’s an example of a typical pricing formula:

-pricing formula for handmade goods
+etsy pricing formula

 The “overhead rate” piece is what we’re discussing today.
 How exactly do we come up with a number to put in this part of your pricing formula?